 Asset Custody

 Although the investment counselors are given the authority to determine the selection of individual companies in which Nunavut Trust invests and the weights that each will have within their mandates, they do not physically hold Trust assets within their accounts.
 Instead, to provide a segregation of duties, Nunavut Trust employs the services of one or more major trust companies specializing in the settlement of security transactions.
 Based on trading instructions provided by the investment counselor, the Custodian effects the investment transactions and holds the securities of the Trust in segregated investment accounts.
+Northern Trust is currently the Trust Custodian.

 Administration

-Home Page | The Trust Fund | Investment Philosophy | Strategic Direction | Trustees, Committees and Administration | 2010 Financial Highlights | FAQs | Contact Us
+Home Page | The Trust Fund | Investment Philosophy | Strategic Direction | Trustees, Committees and Administration | Financial Highlights | Financial Reports | Contact Us